COVID-19 Provincial Lockdown and Impact on Services

-On February 16, 2021, the Southwestern Public Health region entered the Red-Control zone.
-In response to an increasing number of cases in our community, we have made changes at STEGH to ensure that we continue to provide safe and efficient care for all patients.
+On April 8, 2021, the Province of Ontario enacted a stay-at-home order that will remain in effect until May 20.
+In response to the increasing number of cases in our community, we have made changes at STEGH to ensure that we continue to provide safe and efficient care for all patients.

 DIAGNOSTIC SERVICES and AMBULATORY CARE